-STUDENT GOVERNMENT
+STUDENT COUNCIL

-The Student Council is made up of elected officers and classroom representatives.
-The Council promotes leadership, initiative, and responsibility.
+The Student Council is made up of 3rd and 4th grade students.
+Student Council promotes leadership, initiative, and responsibility.
 It is the duty of the representatives to report activities to their classes and bring suggestions and concerns to the attention of the Council.
 All participants must maintain satisfactory grades, behavior, and attendance.